ADO Pilot Privacy Policy

 For EU customers, here's a summary of our data processing activities:

-| Data Category | Purpose | Legal Basis | Retention | Recipient(s) | | -------------------------------------------- | ---------------------------------- | -------------------------------------------------- | --------------------------------------------------------------- | --------------------------------- | | Azure DevOps user info (email, name, org ID) | Authentication, service delivery | Performance of contract | Active account: indefinite; Deleted: 30 days | Microsoft Azure, Anthropic | | Source code (PR diffs) | AI code review | Performance of contract | Zero retention (immediate deletion) | Anthropic only | | Usage analytics | Service improvement, billing | Legitimate interest | Aggregate: indefinite; Customer-specific: 30 days post-deletion | Microsoft Azure | | Billing records | Payment processing, tax compliance | Legal obligation | 7 years | Payment processor (if applicable) | | Communications | Support, marketing | Consent (marketing), Legitimate interest (support) | Until opt-out or account deletion | Email service provider |
+| Data Category | Purpose | Legal Basis | Retention | Recipient(s) | | ---------------------------------------------- | ------------------------------------------- | -------------------------------------------------- | ---------------------------------------------------------------------- | ----------------- | | Azure DevOps user info (email, name, org ID) | Authentication, service delivery | Performance of contract | Active account: indefinite; Deleted: within 30 days | Microsoft Azure | | Source code (PR diffs) | AI code review | Performance of contract | Not retained on our systems; Anthropic retains up to ~30 days | Anthropic only | | Review results (comments, findings, summaries) | Provide review history | Performance of contract | Until you delete them or your account | Microsoft Azure | | Usage analytics | Service improvement, billing | Legitimate interest | Aggregate: indefinite; Customer-specific: within 30 days post-deletion | Microsoft Azure | | Technical/security data (IP address, browser) | Security monitoring, fraud/abuse prevention | Legitimate interest | Within 30 days post-deletion | Microsoft Azure | | Billing records | Payment processing, tax compliance | Legal obligation | 7 years | Stripe, Inc. | | Communications | Support, marketing | Consent (marketing), Legitimate interest (support) | Until opt-out or account deletion | Twilio (SendGrid) |

 End of Privacy Policy